dphfox/wolf/docs/00-design/03-tuples.md

 ```
 -- These names are valid.
 [
-	person: 1
+	.person 1
-	PEOPLE: 2
+	.PEOPLE 2
-	Crowd: 3
+	.Crowd 3
-	large_gathering: 4
+	.large_gathering 4
-	smallGroup: 5
+	.smallGroup 5
-	3rd_Person: 6
+	.3rd_Person 6
 ]
 ```

 Conventionally, names are written in `snake_case`.

-It's valid to mix named and positional data; positional data will not consider named data when determining indices.
+It's valid to mix labelled and unlabelled data; unlabelled data will not consider labelled data when determining indices.

 ```
 [
 	1
 	2
-	foo: "a"
+	.foo "a"
 	3,
-	bar: "b",
+	.bar "b",
 	4,
 	5
 ]
 ```

-## Indexing
+## Accessing data

-You can access a datum with the dot `.` operator, followed by the index of the datum you want to take.
+You can access a datum with the dot `.` operator, followed by the index or label of the datum you want to take.

-Numbers are used for positional data, while names are used for named data.

 ```
 -- Evaluates to 5.
 [3, 5, 7].1

 -- Evaluates to 2015.
-[year: 2015, month: 5, day: 15].year
+[.year 2015, .month 5, .day 15].year
 ```

 ## Flattening